 When it comes to deep drawings, ATACO can create both simple and complex shapes to serve a number of industries.
-Motorcycle gas tanks, stainless steel sinks, and lawnmower decks are a few examples of the types of parts they can produce.
+Motorcycle gas tanks, stainless steel sinks, and lawnmower decks are a few examples of the types of stamped metal parts we can produce.

 We often get questions about what other differences there are between deep drawings and simple metal stampings.
 Though they may seem similar, the techniques are not interchangeable.